Michelleoc/pands-project/README.md

 For this model, the accuracy on the test set is 0.97, which means the model made the right prediction for 97% of the irises in the given dataset,
 We can expect the model to be correct 97% of the time for predicting the species of new irises.
-This is a high level of accuracy and it means that our model may be trustworthy enough to use.
+This is a high level of accuracy and it means the the K nearest neighbour model is trustworthy.

 While the iris dataset and classification is simple, it is a good example to illustrate how a machine learning problem should be approached and how useful the outcome can be.
+This explains its popularity on being an introduction into machine learning.

 #### Step 7 - Compare to other algorithms <a name="comparetootheralgorithms"></a>